kabirshhaikh/Leetcode/README.md

--> Find lucky integer in an array - leetcode easy problem -> Count common words with one occurence - leetcode easy problem -> Kth distinct string in an array - leetcode easy problem
+-> Find lucky integer in an array - leetcode easy problem -> Count common words with one occurence - leetcode easy problem -> Kth distinct string in an array - leetcode easy problem -> First unique characters in a string - leetcode easy problem